Tim Truzy is a former wrestler and 10K runner who works out several times per week.

 When it comes to cardiovascular exercise, you have to put your heart into it.
-Cardiovascular exercise is any workout which increases the heart rate.
+Cardiovascular exercise is any workout that increases the heart rate.
 They include: jumping rope, swimming, running, and riding a bike.
 Some people prefer to use machines like bikes and the treadmill shown in the photo.
 Many like to do their cardiovascular workout unaided by machines.
 Whatever the preference, most experts recommend a moderate rate of exercise for about 20 minutes.
 Consult with your physician before beginning any exercise program.

 Tips for getting the most out of your exercise: